+Equity Compensation.
 In connection with the Spin-off, we adopted the Era Group Inc. 2012 Share Incentive Plan (the "Share Incentive Plan").
-Management and the Compensation Committee will determine the amount and allocation of equity awards on a case-by-case basis for each individual, which we believe is the best approach for us.
-For a description of the Share Incentive Plan see "-Share Incentive Plan."
+Our Compensation Committee, with input from management, determines the amount and allocation of equity awards on a case-by-case basis for each individual, which we believe is the best approach for us.
+We currently employee two types of equity-based awards: restricted stock and stock options.
+The amount of the awards and allocation is based on our Compensation Committee's analysis and other factors, including an estimate of the value of such awards.

 Restricted Stock.
-In March 2012, SEACOR's Compensation Committee awarded 500 shares of restricted stock to Ms. Goss, which were originally scheduled to vest in five equal installments, beginning on March 4, 2013.
-However, on December 14, 2012 SEACOR's Compensation Committee voted to accelerate the vesting of certain restricted stock awards, which included the acceleration of the vesting of Ms. Goss's awards originally scheduled to vest on March 4, 2013 and 2014.
-In December 2012, SEACOR's Compensation Committee awarded 12,000 shares and 5,000 shares of restricted stock to Messrs.
+In December 2012, SEACOR's Compensation Committee awarded 12,000 shares and 5,000 shares of SEACOR restricted stock to Messrs.
 Gustafson and Bradshaw, respectively.
-The shares of restricted stock awarded to Messrs.
+The shares of SEACOR restricted stock awarded to Messrs.
 Gustafson and Bradshaw were cancelled in connection with the Spin-off and replaced with the awards discussed below.
-In February 2013, the compensation committee of our board of directors determined to award Mr. Gustafson a one time cash bonus of \$500,000 in lieu of a portion of the replacement restricted stock awards he was to receive as described in the preceding sentence.
-In March 2013, the compensation committee awarded each of our senior vice presidents (other than Ms. Goss) 15,000 shares of restricted stock.
-These shares of restricted stock will vest in four equal installments on the anniversary of the grant.
+In March 2013, our Compensation Committee awarded Mr. Gustafson 75,000 shares of restricted stock and Mr. Bradshaw 40,000 shares of restricted stock in place of their SEACOR restricted stock awards and awarded each of Messrs.
+Stavley and White 15,000 shares of restricted stock.
+These shares of restricted stock vest in four equal installments on the anniversary of the grant.

 In connection with the Spin-off, except with respect to SEACOR restricted stock awards granted to Mr. Gustafson and Mr. Bradshaw in December 2012, outstanding restricted stock awards of SEACOR common stock held by our employees and employees and directors of SEACOR that were granted under SEACOR's equity incentive plans were treated the same as other shares of SEACOR's common stock in the Spin-off.
-Holders of these SEACOR restricted stock awards received one fully vested share of our common stock for each SEACOR restricted stock awards remain the same.
-In place of their SEACOR restricted stock awards, in March 2013, Mr. Gustafson received
+Holders of these SEACOR restricted stock awards received one fully vested share of our Common Stock for each SEACOR restricted stock award held by such employee.
+All other terms of these SEACOR restricted stock awards remain the same.